ChepleBob30/Targeted-Vector/README.md

     *Targeted Vector is currently in the development phase (alpha stage).*

-- When will you provide .dmg and .msi?
+- When can the installation program be provided?

-    *I will provide .dmg and .msi when the development phase is over.*
+    *I will provide .dmg (macOS installer) and.msi (Windows installer) at the end of the development stage.*

 - What languages will the Targeted Vector support?

-    *The Targeted Vector ontology supports simplified Chinese and English, and other languages are planned to be added by the developer through the mod.*
+    *The Targeted Vector ontology supports Simplified Chinese and English.
+Other languages are planned to be added by the developers themselves.*

 ---